enku/gentoo-build-publisher/README.md

 successful, consistent "builds" to your Gentoo machine(s).

 In case you didn't know, [Gentoo Linux](https://www.gentoo.org/) is a source-based rolling-release meta-distribution that you can twist and mold into pretty much anything you like.
 That's just a verbose way of saying Gentoo is awesome.

-If you run a Gentoo system, say a laptop, and you may be updating your system using the standard `emerge --sync` followed by a world update.
+If you run a Gentoo system, say a laptop, you may be updating your system using the standard `emerge --sync` followed by a world update.
 This pulls in the latest ebuilds from the Gentoo repo and if there are any updates applicable to your system then they get built on your system.

 Except sometimes they don't.